devflowinc/vault-chat/README.md

 ## How to use Arguflow AI

-click "Start Debating Now" from the main menu and create an account.
+Click "Start Debating Now" from the main menu and create an account.

 Once registered, users can select topics, decide whether they are for or against said topic, and begin inputting arguments for their side of the debate.